ytyulkinaxway/axway-open-docs/content/en/docs/_index.md

     weight: 20
 ---

-Axway Open Documentation is the new home for Axway product documentation that has been migrated to Markdown format and is available in a [public GitHub repository](https://github.com/Axway/axway-open-docs) to enable collaboration using an open source model.

-This website contains the entire documentation set for Amplify API Management 7.7.
-It also contains documentation for Amplify Central.
+This website contains the entire documentation set for Amplify API Management 7.7:

-## Amplify API Management 7.7 documentation
+* API Gateway
+* API Manager
+* API Portal

-Use the navigation menu on the left to browse all documentation for API Gateway, API Manager, and API Portal.
-You can also search for specific terms using the search field in the top right corner of any page.
+Use the navigation menu on the left to browse the documentation.
+You can also search for specific terms using the search field.

 Here are some suggestions to get started: